- Degrees & Certificates

 Here are some of the ways we pledge to improve as artists, professors, and staff:

-Include works by PGM and LGBTQ+ playwrights in every performance season and/or classroom (curriculum) readings and assignments
+Include works by artists in underrepresented communities in every performance season and/or classroom (curriculum) readings and assignments to uplift their labor and artistry;

-Continue to participate in and examine our processes for Conscious casting in our full season of plays, including “classics” that may have casting biases within their theatrical historical castings
+Continue to participate in and examine our processes for Identity Conscious casting in our full season of plays, including “classics” that may have casting biases within their theatrical historical castings;

 We hope that our students will join us in developing themselves as well and help us work towards a better department, and ultimately, better American (and global) theater.